Blushing

-Blushing is the reddening of a person's face due to psychological reasons.
+Blushing or erubescence is the reddening of a person's face due to psychological reasons.
 It is normally involuntary and triggered by emotional stress associated with passion, embarrassment, shyness, fear, anger, or romantic stimulation.

-Severe blushing is common in people who have social anxiety in which the person experiences extreme and persistent anxiety in social and performance situations.
+Severe blushing is also common in people who have social anxiety, in which the person experiences extreme and persistent anxiety in social and performance situations.

-Summary
+Description

-Blushing is generally distinguished, despite a close physiological relation, from flushing, which is more intensive and extends over more of the body, and seldom has a mental source.
-If redness persists for abnormal amounts of time after blushing, then it may be considered an early sign of rosacea.
+Blushing is generally distinguished, despite a close physiological relation, from flushing, which is more intensive and extends over more of the body and seldom has a mental source.
 Idiopathic craniofacial erythema is a medical condition where a person blushes strongly with little or no provocation.
-Just about any situation can bring on intense blushing and it may take one or two minutes for the blush to disappear.
-Severe blushing can make it difficult for the person to feel comfortable in either social or professional situations.
 People who have social phobia are particularly prone to idiopathic craniofacial erythema.
-Psychological treatments and medication can help control blushing.

-Some people are very sensitive to emotional stress.
-Given a stimulus such as embarrassment, the person's sympathetic nervous system will cause blood vessels to open wide, flooding the skin with blood and resulting in reddening of the face.
-In some people, the ears, neck and upper chest may also blush.
-As well as causing redness, blushing can sometimes make the affected area feel hot.